Tanja Franz started offering one-on-one counseling and energy healing sessions in 2000 after a year long retreat in meditation and silence.

 Workshops and retreats were held in Crestone (in the sacred Sangre de Christo mountains of Colorado) and Mount Shasta, California.

 After several years in the USA and an additional year on the island of Mallorca, Spain Tanja returned to her roots in Germany.
-Today she works in person, via phone and Skype with people around the World.
+Today she works locally in person, in addition to long distance via phone and internet with people around the world.

 Tanja has been practicing meditation for 20 years and yoga for 25.